-To end the occupation would be to sacrifice all this and revert to being a tiny anonymous state without notable exports.
+To end the occupation would be to sacrifice all this and revert to the status of a tiny anonymous state with no resources or notable exports.

-And finally the settlers are among the most ideologically committed and entitled sectors of Israel's population.
-Were they moved out, they would bring their group cohesion and profound resentments into Israel.
+And finally the settlers are among the most ideologically committed and entitled sector of Israel's population.
+Were they moved out, they would bring their group cohesion and profound resentments back into Israel.

-No Israeli leader wants to unleash a civil war that could rip apart the already fragile sense of unity among the Jewish population.
+No Israeli leader wants to unleash a civil war that could rip apart the already-fragile sense of unity among the Jewish population.

-The reality is that most Israelis' perception of their national interests, both as a Jewish state and as a military power, are intimately tied to a permanent occupation and the exclusion of Israel's Palestinian minority from true citizenship.
+The reality is that most Israelis' perception of their national interests, both as a Jewish state and as military superpower, are intimately tied to a permanent occupation and the exclusion of Israel's Palestinian minority from true citizenship.

-If there is a conclusion to be drawn from these two reports it has to be a pessimistic one.
+If there is a conclusion to be drawn from these two reports it may be a pessimistic one.

-Israel's internal economy is likely to grow gradually weaker because both the ultra-Orthodox and Palestinian labour forces are underutilised.
+Israel's internal economy is likely to grow gradually weaker, as the ultra-Orthodox and Palestinian labour forces are under-utilised.
 As a result, the focus of Israel's economic interests and activity is likely to shift even more towards the occupied territories.